leo/now-cli-releases/README.md

 # now-cli-releases

-Microservice to cache and expose GitHub releases of zeit/now-cli.
+Microservices for caching and exposing the [releases of Now CLI](https://github.com/zeit/now-cli/releases).

 ## How to run